-- The Summary Box found at the top right of the first page of the remit summarizes the amounts processed for this payment cycle. - The Remit Date represents the end of the payment cycle. - The Beginning Balance represents any funds still owed to Aetna Better Health Premier Plan for previous overpayments not yet recouped or funds advanced. - We will provide notification to providers via mail, 18 days prior to any recoupment efforts.
-It provides you with an opportunity from the print date of the letter to dispute our findings.
-It also includes instructions on how to issue a refund to the overpayment, if applicable. - The Processed Amount is the total of the amount processed for each claim represented on the remit. - The Discount Penalty is the amount deducted from, or added to, the processed amount due to late or early payment, depending on the terms of the Provider Agreement. - The Net Amount is the sum of the Processed Amount and the Discount/Penalty. - The Refund Amount represents funds that the provider has returned to Aetna Better Health Premier Plan due to overpayment.
+- The Summary Box found at the top right of the first page of the remit summarizes the amounts processed for this payment cycle. - The Remit Date represents the end of the payment cycle. - The Beginning Balance represents any funds still owed to Aetna Better Health of Michigan for previous overpayments not yet recouped or funds advanced. - 2 The Processed Amount is the total of the amount processed for each claim represented on the remit. - The Discount Penalty is the amount deducted from, or added to, the processed amount due to late or early payment, depending on the terms of the Provider Agreement. - The Net Amount is the sum of the Processed Amount and the Discount/Penalty. - The Refund Amount represents funds that the provider has returned to Aetna Better Health of Michigan due to overpayment.
 These are listed to identify claims that have been reversed.
 The reversed amounts are included in the Processed Amount above.
-Claims that have refunds applied are noted with a Claim Status of "REVERSED" in the claim detail header with a non- zero Refund Amount listed. - The Amount Paid is the total of the Net Amount, plus the Refund Amount, minus the Amount Recouped. - The Ending Balance represents any funds still owed to Aetna Better Health Premier Plan after this payment cycle.
+Claims that have refunds applied are noted with a Claim Status of "REVERSED" in the claim detail header with a nonzero Refund Amount listed. - The Amount Paid is the total of the Net Amount, plus the Refund Amount, minus the Amount Recouped. - The Ending Balance represents any funds still owed to Aetna Better Health of Michigan after this payment cycle.
 This will result in a negative Amount Paid. - The Check # and Check Amount are listed if there is a check associated with the remit.
 If payment is made electronically, then the EFT Reference # and EFT Amount are listed, along with the last four digits of the bank account to which the funds were transferred.
-There are separate checks and remits for each line of business in which the provider participates. - The Benefit Plan refers to the line of business applicable for this remit.
+There are separate checks and remits for each line of business in which the provider participates. - 2 The Benefit Plan refers to the line of business applicable for this remit.
 TIN refers to the tax identification number. - The Claim Header area of the remit lists information pertinent to the entire claim.
-This includes: - Enrollee Name - ID - Birth Date - Account Number - Authorization ID, if Obtained - Provider Name - Claim Status - Claim Number - Refund Amount, if Applicable
+This includes: - o Enrollee Name - o ID

+- o Birth Date

+- o Account Number

+- o Authorization ID, if Obtained

+- Provider Name

+- o Claim Status

+- Claim Number

+- Refund Amount, if Applicable

-- The Claim Totals are totals of the amounts listed for each line item of that claim. - The Code/Description area lists the processing messages for the claim. - The Remit Totals are the total amounts of all claims processed during this payment cycle. - The Message at the end of the remit contains claims inquiry and resubmission information, as well as grievance rights information.
+- 2 The Claim Totals are totals of the amounts listed for each line item of that claim.

+- 2 The Code/Description area lists the processing messages for the claim.

+- The Remit Totals are the total amounts of all claims processed during this payment cycle.

+- The Message at the end of the remit contains claims inquiry and resubmission information, as well as grievance rights information.